Travel

 - What documents do I need to travel out of the U.S?

-- I-20 or DS-2019 endorsed for travel by an ISS Staff member
+- Valid I-20 endorsed by an ISS advisor or DS-2019 endorsed for by the program sponsor

 - SEVIS Fee Receipt

-- Assistantship verification letter that includes salary and tuition payment details, or sponsor's letter and sponsor's bank statement).
+- Assistantship verification letter that includes salary and tuition payment details

 - Documentation of approval to take a reduced course load, if applicable